Solemnity of the Most Holy Trinity

 What a privilege!
 Mary Magdalene was the first person to see the risen Lord, and there is no doubt that many would have concluded that she was the most unworthy person to receive such a blessing.

-We know the story of Mary Magdalene well.
-She was a very sinful woman who was almost stoned.
-Jesus did not condemn her and told those who wanted to stone her that the one without sin should cast the first stone.
-One by one they left Mary, and Jesus forgave her and reconciled her to the Father.
+Scripture states that Mary Magdalene was the woman from whom Jesus cast out seven demons.
+Clearly, one who was possessed by seven demons had lived a sinful life.
+In the late 6th century, Pope Saint Gregory the Great also identified her as the sinful woman who was almost stoned.
+Jesus did not condemn this woman and told those who wanted to stone her that the one without sin should cast the first stone.
+One by one they left, and Jesus forgave her and reconciled her to the Father.

-After that, she became a faithful follower of Jesus and radically changed her life.
+After encountering our Lord, Mary became His faithful follower, being one of the holy women to daily serve and care for His needs.
 For that reason, we now call her “saint.”
 But this passage above tells us even more about Jesus and His mercy.

 This passage is taken from the account of Jesus’ Resurrection.
 Mary had gone to the tomb only to find it empty.
 She sat there weeping thinking that someone took Jesus’ body away.
 But suddenly, before her eyes, Jesus was there and alive.
 His words were piercing and profound.
 He said, “Stop holding on to me, for I have not yet ascended to the Father.”
 There are two things to say about this passage.